 The nature of the company's exposures to credit risk and its objectives, policies and processes for managing credit risk have not changed significantly from the prior period.
-Notes to the Financial Statements (Continued) December 31, 2018

 Management of credit risk

 The company manages its credit risk in respect of debt securities by investing mainly in government issued debts, debts secured by government issued securities and financial institutions which management regards as reputable and sound.
 These entities are regularly reviewed and risk rated by the Risk Management Unit of the ultimate parent company.